wedesoft/www.wedesoft.de/_posts/2013-09-04-bison-flex-automake.md

 <h4>Build system</h4>

-You need to create the file *Makefile.dist* with the folowing content.
+You need to create the file *Makefile.dist* with the following content.

 {% highlight make %}
 all: